 College Partnerships: We meet you where you are

-Poynter faculty member Sara Quinn is ready to help you develop a customized training program for your faculty, staff and students.
+Poynter faculty members are ready to help you develop a customized training program for your faculty, staff and students.

 NEW!: Alumni scholarships for Poynter training

 This idea comes to us from Indiana University, where they have set up a $10,000 fund to allow their alumni to attend Poynter training programs.

 You might also fund tuition scholarships for your alumni to learn new skills or update old ones at Poynter.
 Your alumni will choose from Poynter’s training catalog for in-person workshops or online group seminars on leadership, multimedia storytelling, reporting, writing, editing and more.
 You award the funds or leave that to us.
 What a great opportunity to reach out to alumni during this difficult economy.

 Want to shine the spotlight on your journalism program?